wp-plugins/nomorecaptchas/readme.txt

 Registering allows us to create a unique key for your site that will make your NoMoreCaptchas keeps spam bots away and only allows humans through the door.

 = I'm still getting spam, what's happening? =
 If NoMoreCaptchas is properly installed (see above) and you are able to see your dashboard, there are a few possible issues:

 * You may not have registered.
 If you believe you did (or if you're a subscriber, if know you are up to date on your payment but are not listed as active), please contact us at support@nomorecaptchas.com

 * If that's not the case, then your License Key was not properly entered into the control panel.
 Please be sure to copy and paste it directly from the email we sent you.
 If you no longer have your License Key, please contact us at support@nomorecaptchas.com so we can send you a new one.

 * There may have been some spam registrations pending in your queue.
 Please make sure you have eliminated anyone who got in before you installed NoMoreCaptchas.

 * The only other reason you might be getting spam is if an actual human decided to register on your site and spam you personally.
 Believe it or not, some people have that kind of time on their hands.
 That's not the way most spammers operate, so it's probably someone you recently beat in a game of WoW or didn't like something you said on Reddit.

+== Screenshots ==
+1. NoMoreCaptchas scans for human behavior when a user enters a user name and password.
+2. When it recognizes a human, it welcomes them to your site.

+== Upgrade Notice ==

+= 1.0 =
+Upgrade at http://www.nomorecaptchas.com to get more analytics and see more detailed network activity.